J0hn8uff3r/recaptcha_v2-breaker/README.md

 # Remember that it's only a POC, the juicy autoclick images on web broswer part it's not added.
 Yet...

 It's simple (take a look to the three last lines of code), just pass a recaptcha payload image, the object the current recaptcha text ask for, and let the magic happen.
+A python list with 1's positions to be clicked on the image will be returned.

 file_name = "payload"